Nnrudrapatna35/college-football-fight-songs-project/proposal/proposal.md

 likely to have developed more emotionally-charged rivalries with their highly successful peers.
-With such long-standing, emotional rivalries, it is reasonable to believe fight songs associated with these highly-ranked college football programs allude to these rivals by name.
+With such long-standing, emotional rivalries, it is reasonable to believe fight songs associated with these highly-ranked college football programs allude to their rivals by name.
 Moreover, we hypothesize that a statistically significant relationship exists between `nonsense` and `rank` because there have been a plethora of articles written about how, in the past, highly successful teams